 Apr 25, 2023

 Legs and feet swelling up when you sit still is because blood circulation is inhibited if you don't move at regular intervals.
 We live an increasingly sedentary life both during working hours but also at home.
-Many tasks in an office are performed in front of a monitor, which means that the work is tied to a location.
+Many tasks in an office are performed in front of a screen, which means that the work is tied to a location.
 Then it is important that you have the chance to switch between sitting and standing, and to move several times a day.
 We often get around by car, bus or train and when we get home it's easy to end up in front of the TV or computer.

 Risks of being sedentary